supermaven-inc/supermaven-nvim/README.md

   },
-  disable_inline_completion = false, -- disables inline completion for use with cmp disable_keymaps = false -- disables built in keymaps for more manual control })
+  disable_inline_completion = false, -- disables inline completion for use with cmp disable_keymaps = false -- disables built in keymaps for more manual control suggestions_start_disabled = false -- disables all suggestions by default, must be used with toggle_suggestions })
 ```